aws/amazon-gamelift-plugin-unreal/README.md

 ### Linux

-For a quick and easy build for Amazon Linux compatible binaries, see the [Building the Amazon GameLift Server SDK for Unreal Engine 5 on Amazon Linux](https://github.com/aws/amazon-gamelift-toolkit/tree/main/building-gamelift-server-sdk-for-unreal-engine-and-amazon-linux)
+For a quick and easy automated build for Amazon Linux compatible binaries, see the [Building the Amazon GameLift Server SDK for Unreal Engine 5 on Amazon Linux](https://github.com/aws/amazon-gamelift-toolkit/tree/main/building-gamelift-server-sdk-for-unreal-engine-and-amazon-linux).
+The steps below expect you have the correct OpenSSL version that matches your Unreal Engine configured in your Linux environment.

 1. Run the following commands
     ```sh